stevenchu/astro-portfolio/src/content/work/the-north-face.md

 ---
-title: The North Face E-commerce Redesign
+title: Aligning The North Face ecommerce UI with adventure
 publishDate: 2021-02-02 00:00:00
 img: /images/case/tnf/cover-the_north_face.jpg
 img_alt: UI Redesign porting over TNF's in-store visual language to their web presence.
 description: |
-  As an avid outdoor enthusiast, I noticed TNF's e-commerce channel was a drastic departure from their more typical meticulous and immersive brand storytelling no matter the channel–– from in-store to TNF's feature film documentaries.
-This is a personal dive into their missed opportunities and my approach to how to unify their design language across points of sale.
+  TNF is known as much for their sharp gear as they are for their immersive in-store experiences and documentary adventure films.
+Their ecommerce channel however felt like an afterthought to their otherwise meticulous and bold world.
+In this personal project (and as an outdoor enthusiast myself), I took a dive into their missed opportunities and how I'd approach unifying their design language across points of engagement.
 tags:
   - Design System
   - Responsive Web Design